-First, read this background material on Model Ouput Statistics (meteorologists shorten this forecasting tool to MOS...pronounced "moss").
-For the record, MOS is a statistical scheme that weather forecasters use to help them better predict surface temperatures, surface winds, and several other forecast parameters.
-After you're finished reading and studying the background material on MOS, you'll be ready to answer the questions below.
-We recommend that you keep the Web pages for interpreting NAM MOS (Description of the NAM MOS) and GFS MOS (Description of the GFS MOS) open while you work through this problem.
+MOS (pronounced "moss"), short for Model Ouput Statistics, is a statistical scheme that weather forecasters use to help them better predict surface temperatures, surface winds, and several other forecast parameters.
+MOS forecasts are typically presented in the form of a very compact table - here are instructions for interpreting NAM MOS (Description of the NAM MOS) and GFS MOS (Description of the GFS MOS) - you probably want to keep those descriptions open while doing this problem.

 a.
 What were the high temperature forecasts from the GFS MOS and NAM MOS for December 7 and December 8?
 Provide a brief comparison.

 b.
 What were the low temperature forecasts from the GFS MOS and NAM MOS for December 7 and December 8?
 Provide a brief comparison.